trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 Change the storage to reflect the changes :

-- if you poke directly, you just register the contract's owner address and no feedback
+- If you poke directly, you just register the contract's owner address and no feedback.
-- if you poke and ask to get feedback from another contract, then you register the other contract address and an additional feedback message
+- If you poke and ask to get feedback from another contract, then you register the other contract address and an additional feedback message.

-Here the new sequence diagram of the poke function
+Here the new sequence diagram of the poke function.

 ```mermaid
 sequenceDiagram